FAO and the post-2015 development agenda

 - taken from the Synthesis Report from the High Level Consultation (HLC) on Hunger, Food Security and Nutrition in the Post-2015 Development Agenda, Madrid, March 2013

-In 2014, a second round of consultations involving stakeholders focused on means of implementation of a post-2015 Agenda, and were held at national level with leadership of UN entities at global level.
+In 2014, a second round of consultations involving stakeholders focused on means of implementation of a post-2015 Agenda, and was held at national level with leadership of UN entities at global level.